Robeson County, North Carolina: Politics

 Politically, Robeson County has historically been dominated by the Democratic Party.
 A majority of Robesonians voted for Republican presidential candidate Richard Nixon in 1972, but then voted for Democratic presidential candidates in the next nine elections.
 The local Republican Party grew in the early 21st century, fueled by prevailing religious conservatism in the county and discontent with the loss of manufacturing jobs.
 Many of the Democrats who remained with their party were conservative.

 Democrats continued to win state and local races by large margins in the 2000s but their margins of victory in presidential and congressional races decreased.
-In 2016 and 2020, county voters favored Republican Donald Trump, who won over majorities of white and Lumbee voters by championing socially conservative issues, criticizing free trade agreements, and declaring his support for full federal recognition of the Lumbee Tribe.
+In 2016 and 2020, county voters favored Republican Donald Trump, who won over majorities of white and Lumbee voters by championing socially conservative issues, criticizing free trade agreements, and declaring his support for full federal recognition of the Lumbee Tribe, the largest Native American tribe east of the Mississippi and the largest unrecognized tribe.
 The area also began increasingly voting for Republican state and local candidates, with Robesonians in 2016 electing their first Republican state senator since Reconstruction.
 In 2020, Republicans won most races in the county.

 As of April 2022, Robeson hosts about 70,400 registered voters, comprising about 36,500 registered Democrats, 12,300 registered Republicans and 21,300 unaffiliated.
+Trump won the county again in 2024, this time with an even harder swing.
+Indeed, Robeson County shifted further to the right in 2024 than any North Carolina county, and Trump's 63% was higher than any Republican has ever gotten in Robeson County, with the swing happening in both cities and rural majority Native-American precincts.
+The North Carolina Board of Elections now reports that Robeson is the second most Republican county in the entire state.
+Robeson has historically had the lowest turnout in the state, and 2024 was the fourth consecutive time this had happened.
+In 2025, three out of the six county commissioners switched to the Republican Party, giving it a majority for the first time in county history, and marking the first time the county has been fully controlled and represented at all levels by Republicans.